 This is a bonus article for the “AI Path L1→L2 Upgrade Guide.”
 If you have not installed OpenCode yet, this guide gets you from zero to running.

-In Day 8 you learned about autonomous execution AI.
-The next step is actually installing the thing.
+On Day 8, you learned about autonomous execution AI.
+The next step is actually installing and configuring OpenCode.
 OpenCode is an open-source AI coding assistant.
 It is free, supports multiple models, and has a skill system.
-Paired with OpenCode Zen, you can use tested models without setting up third-party API keys, including the free DeepSeek V4 Flash.
+Paired with OpenCode Zen, OpenCode allows you to use tested models without setting up third-party API keys, including the free DeepSeek V4 Flash.

 The whole process takes five minutes.